foundry-rs/foundry/forge/README.md

 - `function deal(address who, uint256 amount)`: Sets an account's balance

-- `function etch(address where, bytes memory what)`:` Sets the contract code at some address contract code
+- `function etch(address where, bytes memory what)`: Sets the contract code at some address contract code

-- `function prank(address from, address to, bytes calldata) (bool success,bytes retdata)`:
+- `function prank(address from)`: Performs the next smart contract call as another address

-  Performs a smart contract call as another address
+- `function prankStart(address from)`: Performs smart contract calls as another address

+- `function prankStop()`: Stop calling smart contract with the address set at prankStart

 - `function expectRevert(bytes calldata expectedError)`:
   Tells the evm to expect that the next call reverts with specified error bytes.